-Our activity has a meta-data> element, with a name of com.wimm.app.peekview and a value that points to a peekview layout resource.
+Our activity has element, with of а <meta-data> а name com.wimm.app.peekview and a value that points to a peekview layout resource.
 The "peekview", in WIMM terminology, is a layout file that is inflated and displayed as your activity is starting up, before the activity has had a chance to render its own content.
 In principle, the "peekview" layout should look a bit like your regular activity layout, with stub content in it (e.g., a sample QR code instead of a blank image).

-The last WIMM-specific piece is the action for our BroadcastReceiver, com.wimm.action.NETWORK_AVAILABLE.
+The last WIMM-specific piece is the action for our BroadcastReceiver, com.wimm.action.NETWORK\AVAILABLE.
 This broadcast will be sent periodically while there is an Internet connection, so we can perhaps take advantage of it.